 The Fulbright University of East Anglia Award covers the first year of any master's or doctoral degree programme offered by the university.

 Flagship programmes include the UK's first School of Environmental Sciences and Creative Writing course.
-The professional education offered by our Schools of Business, Social Work, Education, and Law are highly regarded.
-Other academic strengths include Economics, Aural & Oral Sciences, Marketing, Occupational Therapy, Sports Science, American Studies, and Development Studies
+The professional education offered by our Schools of Business, Education, and Law are highly regarded.
+Other academic strengths include Economics, Aural & Oral Sciences, Marketing, Chemistry, American Studies, and International Development.

 - Full tuition waiver

 The living stipend is intended as a contribution towards general maintenance costs towards the first year in the UK.